rachartier/tiny-inline-diagnostic.nvim/README.md

 		overflow = {
 			-- Manage the overflow of the message.
 			--    - wrap: when the message is too long, it is then displayed on multiple lines.
-			--    - none: the message will not be truncated, and will be displayed on a single line. mode = "wrap",
+			--    - none: the message will not be truncated.
+			--    - oneline: message will be displayed entirely on one line. mode = "wrap",
 		},